cshorg/Front-end-mentor/notifications-page-main/README-template.md

-# Frontend Mentor - Single price grid component solution
+# Frontend Mentor - Notifications page solution

-This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents